2000 United States Senate election in Missouri: Aftermath

-Governor Roger B. Wilson appointed Carnahan's 66-year-old widow, Jean Carnahan, to fill the vacant seat until a successor could be duly elected.
-Ashcroft stated that he hoped the appointment would be "a matter of comfort for Mrs. Carnahan."
+There was speculation that the results would be subject to a legal challenge.
+Even before the election, Republicans claimed that Carnahan would be ineligible due to him being dead, claims Democrats dismissed as attempts to depress support for the dead governor.
+A point of contention among Republicans was the decision of judge Evelyn Baker to extend polling hours in the city of St. Louis until 10:00 PM, 3 hours after polls in the city should have closed.
+Baker claimed that huge turnout overwhelmed the polling places, and that many people were being denied the ability to vote.
+Kit Bond, the state's Republican senior senator alleged that this was voter fraud, and called for a federal investigation.
+Ultimately, nothing came of any of these issues, and Ashcroft declined to seriously push the issue.

 Asked by the media whether he would ever seek office again, Ashcroft responded, "The last thing I want to do is think about running for public office again."
-In December 2000, John Ashcroft was chosen for the position of United States Attorney General by President-elect George W. Bush and his nomination was confirmed by the Senate by a vote of 58 to 42.
-He served from February 2, 2001 until February 3, 2005.
+In December 2000, he was chosen for the position of United States Attorney General by President-elect George W. Bush and his nomination was confirmed by the Senate by a vote of 58 to 42.
+He served from February 2, 2001, until February 3, 2005.

+Keeping to his word, Governor Roger B. Wilson appointed Carnahan's widow, Jean Carnahan, to fill the vacant seat until a successor could be duly elected.
+The appointment was made official on in early December after the final results had been certified.
+Carnahan was sworn in on January 3, 2001, along with the rest of the senators elected the previous year.

 In 2002, a special election was held in Missouri for the remainder of the six-year term of the state's Senator.
 Jean Carnahan ran for election to complete the term but was defeated by Republican Jim Talent with a margin of approximately twenty-two thousand votes.